 Students who do not reside in the Lamar attendance zone must apply and be approved for a transfer through the HISD Office of School Choice.
-Phase I applications will open on December 14, 2022 and will close on February 2, 2023.
+Phase I applications will open in January 2024 with lottery results tentatively scheduled for April 2024.
 All qualified students who apply during Phase I will be placed in a lottery for the individual programs for which they have applied.
 Qualified Phase I applicants who are not offered a seat will be placed on the waiting list.
 Students who currently reside in HISD or attend an HISD school must submit an application during the Phase I window.
-Phase III is reserved for students who are not currently enrolled in HISD.
-Current HISD students cannot apply during Phase III and must submit an application before the Phase I deadline on February 2, 2023.
-Lamar will not accept Phase II applicants this year.
+Out of district students are welcome to apply during the Phase 1 window, however, they will be given a lower priority in the lottery.
+Please know that Lamar will not accept Phase II applicants this year.

 Students interested in Lamar are welcome to apply for more than one program.
 You should rank the programs in order of interest.
 Please know that if you are offered a seat at Lamar for a particular program, you will not be able to change your program of study unless you are offered a seat in a higher ranked program.